At a Glance - Arithmetic Properties

 Some people lump the distributive property in with properties of equality, but really it's more a property of addition and subtraction.
 In any case, we might as well tell you what it is now that we're talking about it.

-The distributive property says that if A, B, and C are numbers, then A(B + C) = (A × B) + (A × C).
-That is, you distribute the A to all the things inside the parentheses.
+The distributive property says that if A, B, and C are numbers, then A(B + C) = AB + AC.
+In other words, you distribute the A to all the things inside the parentheses.
+Fair is fair.